 Add the lemon rind and cinnamon stick.
 Let stand.

-Add the papaya to the pineapple, in the stainless steel pot over a low flame.
+Add the papaya and apple juice to the pineapple, in the stainless steel pot over a low flame.
 Stir mixture with a wooden spoon until you see the juices, then raise the heat to a moderate then stop stirring.

 When the whole mixture is a bubbling mass, set the timer for 15-17 minutes.
 Stir with a wooden spoon slowly but don’t disturb it too much.
 Bring the mixture to a boil until temperature reaches 224 degrees F.